ldejager/apache_dynip/README.md

 Apache DynIP
 ============

-THIS IS STILL IN PROGRESS

-Allows updating of apache configuration with dynamic IP (Allow from)
+Allows updating of the Apache "Allow from x.x.x.x " configuration with a dynamic IP periodically.